TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 I'm very particular about organizing the pots and pans in my kitchen.
 So, I was delighted to discover that the Cookware & Minis Set from Caraway comes with a neat storage solution.
 It helped keep my testing cupboard organized and prevented the cookware from getting damaged.

-About the Brand: Caraway's makes its products in ethically managed factories in China.
-The use of BSCI and SMETA-certified manufacturing gives me peace of mind that every piece in the Caraway range meets strict ethical labor practices.
+About the Brand: Caraway makes its products in ethically managed factories in China.
+The use of BSCI and SMETA-certified manufacturing gives me some assurance that the manufacturing meets ethical labor practices.

 ✔ Made in the USA